University of New England - Innovation for a Healthier Planet

 Library Instruction Services

-As Research and Teaching Librarians, assuring that your students achieve these critical information literacy outcomes is our first priority.
-Learn more about our classroom teaching & support services to support information literacy in the classroom.
+Ensuring that your students achieve these critical information literacy outcomes is our first priority.
+Learn more about our classroom teaching & support services to support information literacy in the classroom and how we can be a partner.

 Questions & Help